NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 At least L.A. won against the Grizzlies and Suns to halt that losing skid and start a modest two-game winning streak.
 As has been the case since the injuries started, though, the Clips are basically just clinging to mediocrity until they get healthy.

 13. Washington Wizards

 ↓ 1 Spot

-A double-dip in Texas really killed the Washington Wizards' momentum, as losses to the Houston Rockets and Mavericks on Monday and Tuesday ended a stretch of seven wins in nine games.
+A double-dip in Texas really killed the Washington Wizards' momentum, as losses to the Houston Rockets and Dallas Mavericks on Monday and Tuesday ended a stretch of seven wins in nine games.
 Still, even after that stumble, the list of teams with higher winning percentages than Washington since Dec.
 1 is encouraging.

 That's because it's only seven clubs long and populated by established powers and playoff locks: Houston, Golden State, Cleveland, San Antonio, Boston, Toronto and Utah.

 That's not to say the Wizards are suddenly a top-10 team.
 What happened before this recent run of respectable play still counts, and the lack of support behind a fantastic starting five makes everything feel extra tenuous.